Do you want a cookie?

 • Gene bank

-Advantages of old varieties
+Advantages of Heirloom Varieties

 Every hobby gardener can help to preserve this diversity and benefit from it in the garden.
 A garden with great biodiversity also provides a habitat for various garden animals and insects.
 This not only promotes the colonization of pests, but also of beneficial insects.
 Biological antagonists that have a self-regulating effect settle here.
 This results in a reduction in plant protection measures, as specific pests cannot spread as quickly.
 In addition to the variety of beautiful colors and shapes in the garden, your diet also becomes more colorful and diverse.
 Things that have long since disappeared from the supermarket can now be grown and enjoyed again.
-There is a lot to discover with old varieties, especially in terms of taste.
+There is a lot to discover with heirloom varieties, especially in terms of taste.
 You can try them out and choose your favorites from the great diversity.
 Old, regionally adapted varieties are particularly suitable for gardens without optimal growing conditions.

 Diverse garden with mixed crops